-32In spite of these empirical tests, some may remain unconvinced.
-Caetano, Caetano, and Escanciano (2022) derive and bound the bias if the homogeneity assumption is violated.
+34In spite of these empirical tests, some may remain unconvinced.
+Caetano et al. (2023) derive and bound the bias if the homogeneity assumption is violated.
 When homogeneity fails, it is possible to misattribute changes in outcomes to incorrect interventions.
 While the overall RD remains valid, the mechanism decomposition may be cross-contaminated.
 The degree of bias depends importantly on the variance of the treatment effect heterogeneity in the marginal population, which in our setting appears to be relatively small given the empirical tests described in this subsection.

-33Given our research design, these exercises are most relevant for first time felony offenders.
+35Given our research design, these exercises are most relevant for first time felony offenders.
 Whether these findings extend to those with repeated contact the justice system remains a question for future research.